alexroutledge/jquery-rwd-expressions/README.md

 JQuery Expressions for Responsive Web Design
 ======================

 jQuery expressions or Responsive Web Design is a jQuery plugin intended to aid responsive web design practices.
+Specifically, the plugin enables he user to identify page elements that re nside or outside e user's current iewport.

 $.extend($.expr[':'], {
   "below-the-fold": function (a) {